codechangers/godzilla/src/resources/tutorials/examples/zombieGame1.md

-# Zombie Game
+# 1. Change The Background and Character

-Learn how to create an awesome online zombie shooter game!
+First, find or create an image that you want to use and download it to your computer.

-##### 1. Make sure that you have forked the repl.
+{% include blocks/uploadImage.md %}